viniciusfal/bco-public/README.md

 # bco

 **bco** is a registration system for BCOs aimed at transportation companies that rely on turnstile management.
-The system provides an efficient solution for controlling and recording access control devices, simplifying administration and operation.
+The system provides an efficient solution for controlling and recording access control devices, simplifying administration.

 ## 🛠️ Technologies Used
 - **Next.js**: React framework for web application development.